kennycolsh/FinalProject/README.md

 ## 8 How to execute the python code.

-1. Enter Iris-Fisher.py followed by 1 for MEAN
+1. Enter Iris-Fisher.py followed by 1 into Cmder for MEAN
-2. Enter Iris-Fisher.py followed by 2 for MAX
+2. Enter Iris-Fisher.py followed by 2 into Cmder for MAX
-3. Enter Iris-Fisher.py followed by 3 for MIN
+3. Enter Iris-Fisher.py followed by 3 into Cmder for MIN
-4. Enter Iris-Fisher.py followed by 4 for Number of rows and columns
+4. Enter Iris-Fisher.py followed by 4 into Cmder for Number of rows and columns
-5. Enter Iris-Fisher.py followed by 5 for Histogram
+5. Enter Iris-Fisher.py followed by 5 into Cmder for Histogram
-6. Get the mean of petal-length grouped by Species
+6. Enter Iris-Fisher.py followed by 5 into Cmder Get the mean of petal-length grouped by Species

 ## 9 Summary of my findings